aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 2. **Streaming Jobs**

-A Streaming job is similar to an ETL job, except that it performs ETL on data streams using the Apache Spark Structured Streaming framework.
-Some Spark job features are not available to streaming ETL jobs.
-These jobs will default to use Python 3.9.
+Streaming jobs are similar to ETL jobs, except that they perform ETL on data streams using the Apache Spark Structured Streaming framework.
+Some Spark job features are not available to Streaming ETL jobs.
+They support Scala and pySpark languages.
+PySpark streaming jobs default Python 3.9, which you can override with any non-deprecated version of Python.
+It defaults to the G2 worker type and Glue 4.0, both of which you can override.

-Similar to ETL streaming job supports Scala and Python languages.
-Similar to ETL, it supports G1 and G2 worker type and 2.0, 3.0 and 4.0 version.
-We’ll default to G2 worker and 4.0 version for streaming jobs which developers can override.
+The following best practice features are enabled by default:
-We will enable `—enable-metrics, —enable-spark-ui, —enable-continuous-cloudwatch-log`.
+`—enable-metrics, —enable-spark-ui, —enable-continuous-cloudwatch-log`.

 ```ts
 new glue.pySparkStreamingJob(this, 'pySparkStreamingJob', {